 - 1.1.
 The Kennel Club is responsible for organising a Breed Specific Assessment (BSA) and may call upon the assistance of Breed Education Co-ordinator (BECs) and breed supporters. - 1.2.
-The BSA may take place at a show, particularly if there are difficulties sourcing enough suitable example dogs for assessment, for example if the breed is numerically small and geographically spread, or if the breed is one which requires particular attention to coat preparation etc. - 1.3.
+The BSA may take place at a show, particularly if there are difficulties sourcing enough suitable example dogs for assessment, for example if the breed is numerically small and geographically spread, or if the breed is one which requires particular attention to coat preparation etc. There is an expectation that 'all breed' general and group championship show societies will facilitate any requests to host assessments. - 1.3.
 If the BSA takes place at a show, due consideration should be given to ensuring that a certain amount of privacy is allocated away from the main show to ensure Candidates are able to apply due concentration to the assessment. - 1.4.
-If there are a suitable number of Candidates located in a specific region a BSA may be arranged for those candidates in that region, including at a show or as a 'stand alone' event if resources allow. - 1.5.
 More than one BSA may take place on the same day at the same location.